 First, the economy-wide rise of market power has a general equilibrium effect on wages.
 This general equilibrium effect is absent in the discussion.
-In part, this general equilibrium effect explains the fall in the labor share - the remainder being due to the decline in labor force participation - and is an important determinant of the secular trend of wage stagnation.
+In part, this general equilibrium effect explains the fall in the labor share-the remainder being due to the decline in labor force participation-and is an important determinant of the secular trend of wage stagnation.
 Despite the rise of GDP, real wages have remained constant.
 Second, the rise of market power leads to a decline in labor turnover.
-The literature, most notably Decker et al. (2014), has documented that the labor reallocation rate has declined by about 50% even though there has been no decline in the volatility of firm level shocks.
-De Loecker et al. (2018) shows that the mechanism from market power to labor turnover is through incomplete passthrough.
+The literature, most notably Decker et al. (2014), has documented that the labor reallocation rate has declined by about 50 percent even though there has been no decline in the volatility of firm-level shocks.
+De Loecker, Eeckhout, and Mongey (2021) shows that the mechanism from market power to labor turnover is through incomplete pass-through.
 Firms with high markups face a steeper residual demand curve and as a result, any shock leads to smaller change in prices and a smaller adjustment of inputs, including labor.
-Third, the decline in labor turnover automatically leads to a decline in interstate migration rates (see Kaplan and Schulhofer-Wohl (2012)) because a fraction of migration decisions are motivated by job changes.
-Fourth, incomplete passthrough also drives the decline in the startup rate (see Karahan et al. (2016) for the facts for example).
+Third, the decline in labor turnover automatically leads to a decline in intercity and interstate migration rates (see Kaplan and Schulhofer-Wohl 2012) because a fraction of migration decisions are motivated by job changes.
+Fourth, incomplete pass-through also drives the decline in the start-up rate (see Karahan, Pugsley, and Şahin 2019 for the facts for example).

-Finally, the book does not heed the established fact that there is large reallocation of economic activity from low markup to high markup firms (De Loecker et al. (2020) and Autor et al. (2017)) and seems to suggest the opposite, arguing that there is no superstar firm phenomenon.
+Finally, the book does not heed the established fact that there is large reallocation of economic activity from low-markup to highmarkup firms (De Loecker, Eeckhout, and Unger 2020 and Autor et al. 2017) and seems to suggest the opposite, arguing that there is no superstar firm phenomenon.
 For example, the book states: "The decline in investment is inconsistent with the hypothesis of rising superstar firms."
 As I have argued above, that evidence is based on measures of concentration, on ratios where the set of firms change, and on regressions that obviate within sector differences.